pnp/blog/content_to_be_cleaned/post/getting-started-with-azure-shell-and-pnp-powershell-with.md

+---
-# Getting Started with Azure Shell and PnP PowerShell with Certificates
+title: "Getting Started with Azure Shell and PnP PowerShell with Certificates"
+date: 2021-05-14T08:40:00-04:00
+author: "Pau Bullock"
+categories: []
+images:

+tags: []
+type: "regular"
+draft: false

+---

 I recently encountered a scenario recently where I was looking to do a quick technical check on some advice I was giving to another member of